karthikchowdary18/Basic-NOTEMAKING-website-using-react/README.md

 3.The website just displays the note we can able to copy.
 ## Components
 ### App.jsx
 This is the main component of the application.
-It renders the Heading, NoteList and Footer components.
-It also handles the state of the application, which includes the notes array and the currently selected note.
+It renders the Heading, Notes and Footer components.

 ### Heading.jsx
 This component renders the application's header.